7.8 Image Reconstruction

 Figure 7.44 shows this filter reconstructing the two test functions.
 It does extremely well with both of them: there is minimal ringing with the step function, and it does a very good job with the sinusoidal function, up until the point where the sampling rate isn’t sufficient to capture the function’s detail.

-The Mitchell-Netravali filter is the product of 1D filter functions in the x and y directions and is therefore separable, like the Gaussian filter.
+The Mitchell-Netravali filter is the product of 1D filter functions in the and directions and is therefore separable, like the Gaussian filter.
 (In fact, all of the provided filters in pbrt are separable.)
 Nevertheless, the Filter::Evaluate() interface does not enforce this requirement, giving more flexibility in implementing new filters in the future.

 Windowed Sinc Filter

 Finally, the LanczosSincFilter class implements a filter based on the sinc function.
 In practice, the sinc filter is often multiplied by another function that goes to 0 after some distance.
 This gives a filter function with finite extent, which is necessary for an implementation with reasonable performance.
-An additional parameter tau controls how many cycles the sinc function passes through before it is clamped to a value of 0.
+An additional parameter controls how many cycles the sinc function passes through before it is clamped to a value of 0.
 Figure 7.45 shows a graph of three cycles of the sinc function, along with a graph of the windowing function we use, which was developed by Lanczos.
-The Lanczos window is just the central lobe of the sinc function, scaled to cover the tau cycles:
+The Lanczos window is just the central lobe of the sinc function, scaled to cover the cycles:

 Figure 7.45 also shows the filter that we will implement here, which is the product of the sinc function and the windowing function.